TOP

 In Dec., Korea's Green Taxonomy (K-Taxonomy) is announced by the Ministry of Environment

-2022 In Jun., The listed outstanding amount of the SRI bond segment exceeds KRW 200tn
+2022 In Jun., The listed outstanding amount of the SRI(Socially Responsible Investment) bonds market(Currently ESG Bonds Data Platform) exceeds KRW 200tn

-In Sep., Korea Exchange adopts Sustainability-Linked bonds into the SRI bond segment
+In Sep., Korea Exchange adopts Sustainability-Linked bonds into the ESG bond Data Platform

 GBP, SBP and Sustainability Bond Guidelines